Livestream: Beef cattle, Saturday, April 9

 Can't make down to Sydney for the Easter Show?
 Not a problem.
 The Land is livestreaming a number of events across the cattle rings throughout this year's Sydney Royal Easter Show.

-This includes the Hereford cattle judging, which is brought to you by sponsor, Herefords Australia, can be found here from 9am, Saturday, April 9, and the Shorthorns, sponsored by Shorthorn Beef, airing from 1.30pm.
+This includes the Red Angus cattle judging, which is brought to you by sponsor, the Red Angus Society of Australia, which can be found here from 8.30am, Saturday, April 9.

 The livestream viewing will feature a range of breeds throughout the various streams, which readers can locate on our Sydney Royal Show feature page, which will also include the latest news and results from the livestock judging across the show.